Washington is one of the fastest wealth-building environments in the country.

 For Washington residents — where no DAPT statute provides self-settled spendthrift protection and where Washington courts can apply local public policy to out-of-state arrangements — the offshore enforcement layer is the gap-filler that domestic planning cannot replicate.

 Layer four is the Dynasty Trust.
-Downstream of the Bridge Trust® sits the generational planning layer — Nevada law, Nevada trustee, Nevada administration, 365-year horizon.
+Downstream of the Bridge Trust® sits the generational planning layer.
+Once yo pass, the Bridge Trust converts into a dynasty trust.
 Assets inside this structure are not in the Washington taxable estate.
 Not in the children’s Washington taxable estates.
 Not in the grandchildren’s estates.
 The Washington estate tax at rates up to 35% — which triggers at $3 million and applies at every generational death — is not triggered because the taxable transfer event never occurs inside the dynasty trust structure.

 For a Washington tech family at $15 million today, growing at 8% to 10% annually through equity and real estate appreciation, the difference between compounding inside the Dynasty Bridge Trust™ and compounding inside the Washington taxable estate is not measured in percentages.
 It is measured in generational outcomes.